TeamLab Planets Review: Is It Worth It?

 Shinjuku Station to TeamLab Planets

-From Shinkuku Station, take the Shinjuku Line to Ichigaya Station, then switch to the Yurakucho Line to Toyosu Station.
+From Shinjuku Station, take the Shinjuku Line to Ichigaya Station, then switch to the Yurakucho Line to Toyosu Station.
 Allow about 45 minutes to one hour for the trip.

 Ginza to TeamLab Planets

-There’s a shuttle bus available between GINZA SIX and teamLab Planets.
+A shuttle bus runs between GINZA SIX and teamLab Planets.
 You can only buy the ticket on Klook.

 Back to Contents